tobyfey/docassemble-lel/README.md

 I replaced funcobject.field = el['fields']['field'] with funcobject.field = funcobject.instanceName
 Maybe that will allow me to not have to write in instance names in the field

+Fact Objects do not have children themselves, but are part of a legal object that can have both facts and children.

 <img width="600" src="img/airtablefacts.jpg">

 ```python